vmware-archive/kubeless/docs/runtimes.md

 ## Runtimes inteface

-Every function receives as arguments two objects: `event` and `context`.
+Every function receives two arguments: `event` and `context`.
 The first argument contains information about the source of the event that the function has received.
-The second contains general information about the function like its name or timeout.
+The second contains general information about the function like its name or maximum timeout.
 This is a representation in YAML of a Kafka event:

 ```yaml
 event: